Knowledge base

 IPv6, or Internet Protocol version 6

 This is the latest version of the Internet protocol introduced to solve the problem of IPv4 address exhaustion.
-IPv6 uses 128-bit IP addresses, offering virtually unlimited addressing space.
-It also provides enhanced features such as security, quality of service and automatic address configuration:
+IPv6 uses 128-bit IP addresses, offering practically unlimited address space.
+It also provides enhanced features such as security, quality of service, and automatic address configuration:

 - Example of an IPv6 address: 2001:0db8:85a3:0000:0000:8a2e:0370:7334